jaywarfield/synthmed/docs/feedback_and_evaluation.md

 - The solution addresses a high-priority problem‚ making medical evidence and research more accessible and actionable.

-- The notebooks and knowledge base structure demonstrate the team‚Äôs ability to iterate on evaluation, refine prompts/workflows, and produce repeatable outputs that can be measured (accuracy, relevance, time saved).
+- The notebooks and knowledge base structure demonstrate the team's ability to iterate on evaluation, refine prompts/workflows, and produce repeatable outputs that can be measured (accuracy, relevance, time saved).

 - The modular architecture (agents + knowledge_bases + tools + web UI) supports efficient iteration, measurable KPIs (synthesis speed, precision/recall, clinician satisfaction), and scaling to more domains or users.